mrvautin/typewrite/README.md

 ### Using typout

-`typeout` works on actions.
+`typewrite` works on actions.
 You pass an array of actions which will be executed in order.
 See example above.

 ### actions

-`typeout` can add text, delay (pause), remove text and even select text.
+`typewrite` can add text, delay (pause), remove text and even select text.

 #### Typing